fennar01/GeospatialReport/GeospatialReport/README.md

 - If you add a new feature, please add a test for it in `tests/`.
 - Open a pull request with a clear description of your changes.

-Continuous Integration (CI) is set up via GitHub Actions and will run tests and notebook execution on every push and pull request.
+> **Note:** Automated CI/CD is currently disabled.
+Please ensure your code passes all tests locally before submitting a pull request.

 ## Example Screenshots